dfravel/davefravel/content/posts/development/setting-up-xdebug.md

 ## Brew
 I made the decision to upgrade to PHP 7.1 while implementing debugging.
 I had been running PHP 7.0 without issue, but our Laravel Forge/Digital Ocean servers have all been upgraded to 7.1.

-Make sure that brew is up to date:
+Make sure that brew is up to date
 ```
 brew update
 brew upgrade